The Labyrinth of Impossible Numbers

 In this use case, the "emergency" usually isn't a physical danger, but a psychological urgency.
 You might feel that in your waking life, you lack the tools to handle a specific stressor.
 The blank screen represents a feeling of powerlessness or a lack of resources.

 When you wake up from such a dream, instead of worrying about a future crisis, ask yourself: "Where in my life do I feel like I don't have a voice?"
-Often, once you acknowledge the area where you feel silenced, the "broken phone" dreams begin to fade, replaced by more fluid forms of communication, like Dreaming of Birds, which often symbolize a more liberated form of expression.
+Often, once you acknowledge the area where you feel silenced, the "broken phone" dreams begin to fade, replaced by more fluid forms of communication, like birds, which often symbolize a more liberated form of expression.

 ---